juembal/buggyfy/QA_SHOWCASE_FEATURES.md

-# 🐛 Bugify - Enhanced QA Skills Showcase
+# 🐛 Buggyfy - Enhanced QA Skills Showcase

 ## 🎯 What Makes This App Stand Out for QA Professionals